ShapeCrawler/ShapeCrawler/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`).
 4. Push to the branch (`git push origin my-new-feature`).
 5. Create a new Pull Request.

+Don't hesitate to contact me if you want to get involved!

 # Changelog
 ## Version 0.13.0 - 2021-01-24